Knäckebröd

 Instructions

 - Combine the flour, (fast action yeast if using), caraway and the salt.
-Add the sourdough starter, honey and water, mix until you have a smooth dough.
+Add the sourdough starter, honey, oil and milk (if using yeast you will more than likely have to add 230g milk), mix until you have a smooth, fairly stiff dough, that's not too sticky.
 It should be firm, but if it seems too dry, add a little more water, a tablespoon at a time, and work until smooth.
 (If you're using fast action yeast you will definitely need to add more water)

-- Preheat the oven to 200°C Fan.
+- Preheat the oven to 190°C Fan.
 Have a large baking tray ready in the oven.

 - Divide the dough into 24, (approximately 25g each).
 Shape each piece into a ball and flatten one at a time into a disc and place on a well-floured work surface (use more rye flour) and roll out as thin as you possibly can – around 1-2mm.
 Use a fork to prick all over the surface of each crispbread if you don't have a dimpled rolling pin.
 I like baking them with a hole in the middle but that is entirely optional.
 Continue until you've used all the dough.